Finance: Risk management

 Financial risk management is related to corporate finance in two ways.
 Firstly, firm exposure to market risk is a direct result of previous capital investments and funding decisions; while credit risk arises from the business's credit policy and is often addressed through credit insurance and provisioning.
 Secondly, both disciplines share the goal of enhancing or at least preserving, the firm's economic value, and in this context overlaps also enterprise risk management, typically the domain of strategic management.
 Here, businesses devote much time and effort to forecasting, analytics and performance monitoring.
 (See ALM and treasury management.)

 For banks and other wholesale institutions, risk management focuses on managing, and as necessary hedging, the various positions held by the institution—both trading positions and long term exposures—and on calculating and monitoring the resultant economic capital, and regulatory capital under Basel III.
 The calculations here are mathematically sophisticated, and within the domain of quantitative finance as below.
 Credit risk is inherent in the business of banking, but additionally, these institutions are exposed to counterparty credit risk.
 Banks typically employ Middle office "Risk Groups", whereas front office risk teams provide risk "services" (or "solutions") to customers.

-Insurers manage their own risks with a focus on solvency and the ability to pay claims: Life Insurers are concerned more with longevity risk and interest rate risk; Short-Term Insurers (Property, Health,Casualty) emphasize catastrophe- and claims volatility risks.
+Insurers manage their own risks with a focus on solvency and the ability to pay claims: life insurers are concerned more with longevity risk and interest rate risk; short-term insurers (property insurance, health insurance, casualty insurance) emphasize catastrophe modeling and claims volatility risks.
 For expected claims reserves are set aside periodically, while to absorb unexpected losses, a minimum level of capital is maintained.